LTaniguti/learn-sociology/docs/tasks/phase-5.0-homepage.md

 ## Report back

-The translation-table decisions as implemented (hairline choice, radii, hero type, CTA treatments); the snapshot mechanism, its determinism evidence, and the dot-mapping source; the derived concept count; the contribute-band copy as shipped; per-theme verification; improvisations.
+Item 0's measured card widths and per-step panel widths with threshold confirmation; the translation-table decisions as implemented (hairline choice, radii, hero type, CTA treatments); the snapshot mechanism, its determinism evidence, and the dot-mapping source; the derived concept count; the contribute-band copy as shipped; per-theme verification; improvisations.